-In this beginner’s guide, let’s take a quick look at the ways to find the Ubuntu version you are running on your Linux PC.
-We will look at the command-line as well as the GUI ways of doing it.
+In this beginner’s guide, let’s take a quick look at the ways to find your Ubuntu version on your PC.
+Apart from the Ubuntu version, we will also be pulling a ton of other details, including the Linux Kernel version and further information on the distribution.
+We shall look at the command-line as well as the GUI ways of doing it.

 We recommend the command-line way as you get more options, and the tool can retrieve more details than you get doing the GUI way.